workhere/drf-spreadsheets/README.md

 ```

-This instead of manually overriding renderer_classes, or adding the renderer to the defaults.
+This instead of manually overriding `renderer_classes`, or adding the renderer to the defaults.
 The former is clunky and
-can lead to unwanted behavior and the latter is rarely necessary since there will be many endpoints that don't need
+can lead to unwanted behavior, and the latter is rarely necessary since there will be many endpoints that don't need
 spreadsheet exports in most projects.

 ---